 HBO has quickly followed suit, and now has a slew of their own original content, with recent pieces featuring elegant composition and design.
 Most importantly, HBO has excelled in that their pieces revolve around the victims telling their own stories.
 With the evolution of the true crime genre, creators have finally stepped back from the cheesy and salacious re-enactments popular of the ‘90s, and HBO has avoided Netflix’s pitfalls of losing the victim within these complicated and shocking events.

 Their most exciting and anticipated series was that of I’LL BE GONE IN THE DARK (2020), an update of the Golden State Killer case.
 While his crimes are probably some of the most severe in brutality and number in American history, it was equally the events of how he was caught that captured audiences’ attention.
-The series was driven by Michelle McNamara’s posthumously published book of the same name, and revolved around her “obsessive search” for his identity.
+The true crime series was driven by Michelle McNamara’s posthumously published book of the same name, and revolved around her “obsessive search” for his identity.
 Interestingly enough, it was McNamara who coined the term, Golden State Killer on her popular blog, Truecrimediary.com.
 The television series told the horrific events through victim, researcher, and even police testimonial.
 The series was a beautiful and well-received telling of the cases and of McNamara’s vigorous strive for justice.

 Most recently, and just as well-made are HBO’s LOVE FRAUD (2020) and THE VOW (2020).
 LOVE FRAUD, having just aired its fourth and final episode took on a real-time documentation of a group of women’s search for con artist, Richard Scott Smith.
 Having stolen millions from them collectively, the series showcases their hiring of a female bounty hunter, and testimonials from other victims and Smith himself.
 Directed by Rachel Grady and Heidi Ewing, the series becomes an empowering view to not only women, but also anyone that’s felt emotionally or financially conned, and is a prime case study into sociopathic behavior.